• Skip to primary navigation

 Ingredients

-• 2 tablespoons oil (ideally corn or canola oil)
+• 2 tablespoons oil (ideally avocado or corn)

 • Kosher salt, to taste